kazverstraete-a11y/worlds-toughest-row-trackers/README.md

 It is a compact example of how raw external data can be transformed into structured, domain-aware communication.

+---

 ## Example visual

-Daily 24h covered distance over time, compared to a rolling 5-day average.
+Daily 24h distance over time with a rolling 5-day average.

-This makes it easier to distinguish single strong days from broader performance trends during the crossing.
+The chart highlights momentum rather than single performances, making it easy to see when performance is building.
+During the race, this created a clear sense of progression that followers could track day by day.

 ![Alt text](https://github.com/kazverstraete-a11y/worlds-toughest-row-trackers/blob/main/outputs/d24_trend_2026-01-17.png)

+## Note

+The race started on 2025-12-14, but this tracker was built after the event had already started.
+As a result, the historical trend begins from the first stored local snapshot rather than from race day 1.

+---

 ## Daily update output includes